 That would be righteous.

-Here are some helpful tips that may help you reach such nirvana.
+Here are some helpful tips that may guide you to such nirvana.
 Let me preface them by saying that I consider anything over three straight losing days a cold streak.
 After those three days it could last anywhere from another few days to up to a month.
 We’ve all had bad months but if you continue to lose almost every day, for over a month (six weeks at the most!) you’re in the wrong business and read no further.
 Most professional bettors are prone to at least one awful month out of the year, two at the most.
 We all have our break even months mixed in there but we should really only have one to two stinkers in a calendar year.

 Without further ado…let’s get to some solutions.